jenkinsci/ecu-test-execution-plugin/README.md

 - Provides an easy integration and control of ECU-TEST with Jenkins
 - Enables the execution of ECU-TEST packages and projects with their respective configurations
+- Enable the upload of generated test reports to [TEST-GUIDE](https://www.tracetronic.com/products/test-guide/)
 - Using "pipelines first" approach to improve the automated process and traceability

 ## Configuration